Resume Tips

 Key Takeaways:

-- Begin your resume by making an unambiguous objective statement.
+- Begin your resume with the most concise objective description.

-- Create a customized resume to each job you apply for.
+- Create a customized resume for each application to be submitted.

 - Emphasize transferable skills.